mpacer/jupytercon2018/config/proposal.md

 Jupyter's defaults make starting easy, but good defaults only go so far.
 Eventually, everyone wants something to be different; they use configuration settings to make it so.
-Jupyter's config systems are powerful and flexible, but finicky and fragile, causing hard-to-debug issues.
-We will explain Jupyter's config systems, how to use them, and how to debug them when something (inevitably) goes wrong.
+Jupyter's config systems are powerful and flexible, but subtle and easy to misconfigure, causing hard-to-debug issues.
+We will explain Jupyter's config systems, how to use them, and how to debug them if something goes wrong.

 ## Abstract (3-6 paragraphs)